WiscWebGroup/photoly/README.md

-# photoly
+# Photoly
-This is a Picture Bed Application
+This is a picture host application.